Muhammad Muradyab Khan

-Muradyab Khan Kalhoro, Muhammad Muradyab Khan Kalhoro (Nawab Sarbuland Khan) (Urdu) (محمدمرياب خان كلهورو المعروف نواب سربلندخان), was an Indian noble.
-He was the Subahdar of Sindh, appointed by Mughal Emperor Muhammad Shah and was given the Imperial title, Sarbuland Khan.
+Mian Muhammad Muradyab Khan Kalhoro (Sindhi: مياں محمد مرادیاب خان ڪلهوڙو) was a Kalhora noble.
+He was the 2nd Nawab of Sindh succeeding Noor Mohammad Kalhoro.
+He was given the Imperial title of Sarbuland Khan by the Mughal Emperor Muhammad Shah.

 Early life

-Muhammad Muradyab Khan was the oldest son of Mian Nur Muhammad.
+Muhammad Muradyab Khan was the eldest son of Mian Nur Muhammad.
 His brothers included Khudadad Khan, Ghulam Shah, and Muhammad Atur Khan.
-Atur Khan was his full brother; i.e. they shared the same mother.
+Atur Khan was his full brother, both sharing the same mother.

 In 1732 (1145 AH), Muhammad Muradyab was married to a daughter of Murad Ali Khan, a cousin of the Khan of Kalat.
 At some point, he also became married to a daughter of the Imam of Muscat.

 After Nader Shah captured Kandahar in 1737 (1150 AH), he planned to go through Sindh on his way to India.
 He had sent notice of this plan to Mian Nur Muhammad, who then sent Muhammad Muradyab to secure Thatta while he himself went to secure Ladkanah.
-Muhammad Muradyab arrived at Thatta at the end of Zikaad, 1151 AH (1738 CE).
+Muhammad Muradyab arrived at Thatta at the end of Dhu al-Qadah, 1151 AH (1738 CE).
 However, at the same time the Jam of Kakrala and the Rana of Dharajah brought armies to oppose him.
 Eventually, Muhammad Muradyab's forces drove them off with artillery, then gave pursuit until they surrendered.

 At the beginning of Shawwal, 1152 AH (1739 CE), Muhammad Muradyab left Thatta and went with his father to the fort of Umarkot to ride out Nader Shah's invasion.
 However, Nader Shah himself showed up and Mian Nur Muhammad, caught unexpected and concerned that Nader Shah would think he was running away, surrendered and went with Nader's camp to Ladkanah.
 After a payment of one million rupees, Nader Shah confirmed Mian Nur Muhammad and went on his way, but he kept Muhammad Muradyab and Ghulam Shah as hostages.
 Atur Khan was later sent to join them.